 For example, if you attempt to add a new asset when another user is also adding a new asset to the same organization, the application cannot assign a system number to your asset until it has assigned a number to the other user's asset.
-The application displays a Network Conflict-Waiting message, similar to the one shown below, while the other user is adding or deleting assets.
+The application displays a Network Conflict-Waiting message, while the other user is adding or deleting assets.